 The polynomials are the invariant factors of .

-There is an addendum to the above result, which says that if we keep track of the row operations used to obtain the Smith Normal Form for , then we can also write down a change-of-basis matrix such that is the rational canonical form for .
-See pages 480-482 in Dummit & Foote for the full details, but here is a short summary:
+As a bonus, in computing the Smith normal form for it turns out that we can also deduce the change-of-basis matrix that will conjugate into rational canonical form.
+Although this will initially seem a bit strange, if we keep track of the row operations used to obtain the Smith normal form for , then we can also write down a change-of-basis matrix, , such that is the rational canonical form for .
+See pages Dummit & Foote for the full details, but here is a short summary:

 Begin with the identity matrix , and then for each row operation used to diagonalize the matrix , change the matrix by the following rules:

-If rows and are swapped in the computation of the Smith Normal Form, then swap columns and in .
+If rows and are swapped in the computation of the Smith normal form for , then swap columns and in .

-If in the computation of the Smith Normal Form, then perform in .
+If in the computation of the Smith normal form for , then perform in .
 (Notice that the indices have switched!)

-If we multiply row by a unit in the computation of the Smith Normal Form, then multiply column by in the computation of .
+If we multiply row by a unit in the computation of the Smith normal form for , then multiply column by in the computation of .

 Let be the nonzero column vector in , so that is the vector in that corresponds to the -module generator in .
 Since a full -vector space basis for is , the corresponding -vector space basis for that invariant subspace of is .
 Do this for each nonzero column of .
 Listing the vectors produced (in this order) gives a desired change-of-basis matrix .